scrapy/scrapy/docs/topics/settings.rst

 Default: ``1``

-An integer that is used to set the request priority based on request depth.
+An integer that is used to adjust the request priority based on its depth.

 To crawl in `breadth-first order`_, set :setting:`DEPTH_PRIORITY` to ``1``.